-We work with professional actors and creatives to ensure our standards meet those of professional theatres.
-The Dot Collective has established strong relationships with care providers across the country including The Alzheimer's Society, Link Age, Anchor, BUPA, Care UK, Age UK, AXA Healthcare, Dementia Action Alliances, and other local authority care centres.
+The Dot Collective has established strong relationships with care providers across the country including The Alzheimer's Society (nationwide), Link Age Southwark, Anchor care, BUPA care, Care UK, Age UK, AXA Healthcare, Dementia Action Alliances Brighton & Hove, Southwark, Lewes, and other local authority care centres.

-The Dot Collective was founded in memory of Artistic Director, Laura Harling’s grandmother.
-Three years ago, Dorothy Harling was in need of constant care and moved into a care home in East Sussex.
-It was a brilliant care home, with a wide variety of activities.
+The Dot Collective was founded in memory of my grandmother, Dorothy Harling (Dot, Rasha Nan), who was in need of constant care and moved into a care home in East Sussex.
+It was a brilliant care home, with a variety of activities.
 However there wasn’t anything available such as an event like theatre, at least not often enough or to a professional standard.
 She rapidly deteriorated in the care environment, and I couldn’t help but think that her life would have been more fruitful, and her mental health improved, if there had been a better social environment and more stimulating, joyful activities.

-So the company got started, and planned their first tour for that Christmas.
-Unfortunately Dorothy passed away just a week before they made it to her care home with the production.
+We planned our first touring production for that Christmas (2015).
+Unfortunately Nan passed away a week before the play toured (typical!)
 However, from the expression on her face at the thought of the idea, and the fact she spent the last weeks of her life telling the carers about how her Granddaughter was going to bring the best show they would ever see (pressure!), it was worth it.
 That Christmas was brilliant because of that tour.
-Meeting generations of families sat together in the care home environment it was clear that this work is of great importance, for anyone who is unable to get out to do the things they once enjoyed.
+Meeting generations of families sat together in the care environment, it was clear that this work is of great importance, for anyone who is unable to get out to do the things they once enjoyed.
 Six years later, we're better informed but still learning every day to bring these experiences to as many people as possible.

 Laura has enjoyed an extensive career as an actress in television, film and theatre.
-Her television and film credits include: Young Jane in Jane Eyre (LWT), Sophia Western in The History of Tom Jones, a Foundling (BBC) the lead role in children’s TV Series, Polterguests (CITV), David Copperfield, (BBC) with Daniel Radcliffe and Maggie Smith, Casualty, Silent Witness and My Family (BBC) and Gosford Park directed by Robert Altman.
-Theatre work has included the European premiere of Snoo Wilson’s, Lovesong of the Electric Bear (The Hope Theatre), a selection of Gertrude Stein plays, Say it with Flowers (Hampstead Theatre) directed by Katie Mitchell, the title role in the UK Premiere of Ivana Sajko's Woman Bomb and Puck in A Midsummer Night’s Dream (The Rose Theatre).
+Her television and film credits include: Young Jane in Jane Eyre (LWT), David Copperfield, (BBC), Casualty, Silent Witness, My Family (BBC) and academy award winning film, Gosford Park.
+Theatre work has included the European premiere of Snoo Wilson’s, Lovesong of the Electric Bear (The Hope Theatre), a selection of Gertrude Stein plays and Say it with Flowers (Hampstead Theatre) directed by Katie Mitchell.
 Laura was part of the original cast in the world premiere of George Benjamin and Martin Crimp's Opera, Written On Skin directed by Katie Mitchell, which she toured to various opera houses in Europe including The Royal Opera House, London and to the Lincoln Centre NYC.